Documentation

 2. Review who has admin access

 Admins may be able to change billing, settings, team access, and other sensitive information.
+A button such as 4/10 means custom access to four areas out of ten.

 3. Remove access that is not needed